shenxianpeng/blog/source/_posts/2021/01/open-port-22.md

 author: shenxianpeng
 ---

-Recently our Bamboo server has an error when connect to the Windows build system.
+Recently our Bamboo server has an error when connecting to the Windows build system.

 Some errors like: Can not connect to the host XXXX 22 port.

-I log in the build machine find port 22 with the below command
+I log into the build machine find port 22 with the below command

 ```
 $ netstat -aon|findstr "22"